How to Market an App in 2020

 9. Draw up a Content Marketing Strategy

 Content marketing is an important part of digital marketing.
 Content marketing strategy is an integral part of digital marketing.
 You already have the customer persona.
 Identifying the target market and keywords that you want to optimize for.
 After that, create a content marketing calendar for all digital channels like blog posting, social media, newsletters, etc.

 10. Set up Social Media Accounts

-In today's online work it is essential to setup dedicated social media account for your mobile app.
+In today's online work it is essential to set up a dedicated social media accounts for your mobile app.
 If your business social media accounts already have a huge following, who are also potential customers for your mobile app, you can use the same accounts.
-Put in details of the app and place in the banner so that everyone visiting it can see.
-Ensure that social media content marketing strategy must be separate for your business and the mobile app so that neither of them get neglected later.
+Put in details of the app and place it in the banner so that everyone visiting it can see.
+Ensure that social media content marketing strategy must be separate for your business and the mobile app so that neither of them gets neglected later.

 How to Market an App: The Launch Phase

 You have set the launch date, prepared for the big day and launched with fanfare.
 Now what?
 This is what we discuss in this section.